-Auxiliary heating is also meant to help the heat pump fill in the difference of temperature indoors.
+Auxiliary heating is also meant to help the heat pump fill in the difference in temperature indoors.
 On the other hand, emergency heating only comes on when something is wrong with the heat pump.

 Leaving the heat pump to run despite having issues will lead to irreparable damage.
-So, the emergency heating mode is meant to prevent further damages to the outdoor heat pump system by shutting it off entirely.
+So, the emergency heating mode is meant to prevent further damage to the outdoor heat pump system by shutting it off entirely.
 Moreover, you must switch the emergency heating mode manually, but some heat pumps do activate it automatically.

 Types of home heating systems

 By now, you may be considering home heating systems that do not use auxiliary heating.
 Perhaps, you’ve installed a heating system that is not suitable for your home and wants to change to something else.
 Fortunately, you’ve come to the right place!
 Aside from heat pumps, these four heating systems are most commonly found in homes due to their cheap installation and maintenance costs.

 Furnaces: Furnaces generate heat by burning natural gas, propane, oil, or electricity.
 Then, it distributes hot air through ducts or a blower.
 Modern furnaces can achieve energy efficiency ratings of up to 97% but still falls short of heat pumps that are regularly 100% energy-efficient.